Kendiukhov/utility-engineering/analysis/results.md

 values erases the improvement delivered by the ranked-values strategy, showing that mismatched value inventories can undo stated-versus-revealed preference gains.
-The reminder-based strategy remains robust because it continues to quote scenario-specific values inside the user prompts.【F:reports/global_values_override.json†L1-L53】
+The reminder-based strategy remains robust because it continues to quote scenario-specific values inside the user prompts.